Internship B Ed (Early Childhood, Primary and Secondary)

-This information explains the process by which students can be enrolled into the final unit of the degree, EDC421 – Transition to the Teaching Profession.
+This information explains the process by which students can be enrolled into the final unit of the degree, EDC450 Professional Experience 4: The Internship.

 Students will find that they cannot automatically enrol in the unit via the OUA website as usual.
 This is because the unit is blocked until all other units have been completed.
 Enrolment is dependent upon us in the School of Education providing specific clearance for each student to OUA so that they can remove the block.